go-co-op/gocron/README.md

 - [Go doc examples](https://pkg.go.dev/github.com/go-co-op/gocron/v2#pkg-examples)
 - [Examples directory](examples)

+## Articles & Blog Posts

+Community articles and tutorials about using gocron:

+- [Building a dynamic, highly available scheduler in Go](https://tech.efg.gg/posts/2025/highly-available-scheduler-in-go/) - A deep dive into building a highly available scheduler using gocron, MongoDB change streams, and leader election patterns for the FACEIT Watch platform.

 ## Concepts

 - **Job**: The job encapsulates a "task", which is made up of a go function and any function parameters.
 The Job then